hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 return to <https://tfe.example.com/admin/bootstrap> to pick up where you left off.

-**Note:** Please substitute the hostname for your TFE installation in place of `tfe.example.com`.
+**Note:** Please substitute the hostname for your pTFE installation in place of `tfe.example.com`.

 ### Creating an Administrator